sinatra/sinatra.github.com/wild.markdown

 - [Importrechner.ch](http://importrechner.ch) - Dynamic car import calculator and contract form generator based upon Sinatra & AngularJS
 - [VDGB](http://vdgb.dk) - Subscription based online video training platform for schools and teachers
 - [The Myndflame Bucket](http://buckateers.com) - Innovative platform for Twitch.tv show to automatically collect donations from viewers, provide limited rewards and to encourage fellowship to continuously support the show through gamification
+- [Beathound](http://beathound.com) - helping you stay on top of new releases from the artists you love

 Libraries and extensions {#libs}
 ------------------------